Snow

 to a mumble in the streets and a damp sidewalk,

-In awe of unscathed innocence, gently observant of its coarse,
+hauntingly familiar.in awe of unscathed innocence, gently observant of its course.

 soiled sandals didn’t spare her toes, the tips of her pants bathed in rain,